rafael-de-paiva/rafael-de-paiva/README.md

 ## 📈 Goals & Vision

-I aim to grow as a **QA Analyst**, gain hands-on experience, and eventually become a **QA Lead or Engineer**, where I can apply my creative thinking, leadership mindset, and technical versatility to help teams deliver high-quality software.
+I’m growing into a skilled **QA Analyst**, aiming to specialize further and one day lead QA efforts as a **QA Engineer or QA Lead**, combining creativity, structure, and purpose to build better tech.

 ---

 ## 🚀 Fun Facts

-- I'm passionate about **games**, **music**, and **drawing**
+🎮 I love games, music, and digital art
-- I’m **autistic**, and I embrace it as a strength that brings focus, analytical depth, and unique perspective
+🧠 I'm autistic — and I embrace it as a source of strength, focus, and unique insight
-- I often reflect on how vast the world is and how little time we have to learn everything — which fuels my desire to absorb as much knowledge as I can
+🌌 I'm always seeking to learn deeply and meaningfully, even if the world feels too vast to absorb it all

 ---

-Thanks for reading!
-Feel free to connect with me anytime ✨
+Thanks for visiting!
+Let's connect and build quality together ✨